Boosted nonparametric hazards with time-dependent covariates: Introduction

+This oracle result is in the spirit of the type of guarantees available for tree-based boosting in the non-functional data setting.
+For example, if tree stumps are used for $L_2$-regression, then the regression function estimate will converge to the best approximation to the true regression function in the span of tree stumps \citep{buhlmann2002}.
+Similar results also exist for boosted classifiers \citep{blanchard2003}. \EndEnumerate

+Propositions~\ref{prop:consistency} and~\ref{prop:oracleineq} below formalize these guarantees by providing bounds on the error terms above.
+While sharper bounds may exist, the purpose of this paper is to introduce our generic estimator for the first time and to provide guarantees that apply across different implementations.
+More refined convergence rates may exist for a specific implementation, just like the analysis in B\"uhlmann and Yu~\cite{buhlmann2003} for $L_2$Boosting when componentwise spline learners are specifically used.

-Theorems~\ref{thm:consistency} and~\ref{thm:oracleineq} below formalize these guarantees.
-En route to establishing the theorems, Lemma~\ref{lem:emp-converge} clarifies the role played by step-size restriction in ensuring convergence of the estimator.
+En route to establishing the guarantees, Lemma~\ref{lem:emp-converge} below clarifies the role played by step-size restriction in ensuring convergence of the estimator.
 As explained in the Introduction, explicit shrinkage is not necessary for classification and regression problems where the risk has bounded curvature.
-Lemma~\ref{lem:emp-converge} suggests that it may, however, be needed when the risk has unbounded curvature, as is the case with $\hat R_n(F)$.
+Lemma~\ref{lem:emp-converge} suggests that it may, however, be needed when the risk has unbounded curvature, as is the case with $\Rhat_n(F)$.
 Seen in this light, shrinkage is really a mechanism for controlling the growth of the risk curvature.